Hi, I'm Susan, entrepreneur and the founder of GetRealLive.

 When the need for our skillset in Engagement, Social Media Marketing and Advertising expanded, SOMO Society (SOcially MObile) was born in 2015.
 By rejuvenating existing social spaces and creating compelling conversation tis new and fresh level of connection and authenticity works on every level.
 Recently, I have focused on writing, speaking and online radio, and also have featured on TV and Radio in Australia and Canada, but I believe that the future of connecting with people is via the social web and live events.

-Right now, my first ever book is being written.
+Right now, my first ever book is available to purchase!

-Yep, I’m writing a book.
+Yep, I wrote a book.
 How crazy cool is that.
-I’m beyond excited with one breath but with the next breath terrified of the vulnerability hangover that awaits me.
-I’m putting it out there.
-Big time!
+I’m beyond excited with one breath, but with the next breath I am terrified of the vulnerability hangover that awaits me.